3 Electrical Safety Tips to Use This Fall

 In addition to spreading germs and contaminating your food, rodents can also wreak havoc on your home’s wiring and electrical system.
 A rodent must constantly chew because its front teeth continuously grow.
 Rodents will chew through insulation, drywall and wiring.
 Walk around the interior and exterior perimeter of your home.
 If you notice small gaps around outlets, plumbing or HVAC vents, flues or your foundation, use the appropriate type of filler to close those gaps.
 Inspect your home’s electrical box, and look for signs of pest infestations.
 Rodents may be attracted to the dark, warm area of the box.

 De Soto Electrical Products is De Soto’s trusted electrical company.
-We also offer heating and air conditioning maintenance, repair, replacement and installation services.
+We also offer heating and air conditioning maintenance, furnace repair, replacement and installation services.
 You can also count on us for timely propane tank refills.
 For more tips on safely using electrical appliances and systems this fall, contact us at De Soto Electrical Products any time.